 For all intents and purposes, our “relationship” ended that night.
 Her phone calls tapered after a few weeks of me claiming to be too busy to meet.
 We existed on the periphery of each other’s lives, exchanging polite greetings at parties and events.
 She fell in love with a man and married him.
 I fell in love and moved in with another.
 Two straight women doing exactly what was expected of them.
 I filed away our time together in the category of puzzlingly unpleasant sexual encounters, the question of consent and its violation never once raising its disconcerting head.
 I would go on to write extensively about sexual abuse and power dynamics, an exercise that would make me re-examine my own experiences through the years.
 All experiences, except this one.

-A couple of months ago, Aziz Ansari performed in India.
+Two years ago, Aziz Ansari performed in India.
 As luck would have it, she and I found ourselves among a large group of women, all of whom really wanted to know how he was going to address the sexual assault allegations against him in his set.
 The annoyance was palpable when he didn’t.
 She was among the most offended, the most savagely critical of his inability — or unwillingness — to heed his accuser’s reluctance, and the many non-verbal, but deafeningly loud, signs of “no” she claimed to have thrown his way.
 And she waxed eloquently for the better part of the night about her profound disgust for men who believe they’re above reproach.

 I was reading the details of the infamous account later that night, when the penny dropped, at long last.
 My hints were not unlike the ones Ansari’s accuser had dropped: We’d both moved around the apartment in a desperate attempt to avoid intimacy, and had pulled away repeatedly to discourage it going down that path further.
 Short of a loud, unequivocal “no”, we’d done everything we could to avoid sexual contact.
 And we’d both found it so difficult to extricate ourselves from the situation, and so muddled, because we’d never imagined a violator to look like this.